Tom is currently represented by: The Fletchergate Gallery, Nottingham Northernmakes Gallery, Manchester The Artist Room, Dunedin

 5th February 2020- ‘Artist Talk’– Leicester Sketch Club, Leicester

-Tom Voyce is a 28 year old artist and art teacher currently based in Burton on Trent in Staffordshire.
+Tom Voyce (born 1989) is an artist and art teacher currently based in the United Kingdom.
 Trained in Fine Art at Aberystwyth University in Wales, Tom gained his bachelor’s degree in 2011- specialising in drawing and painting.
-He completed a Master’s degree shortly afterwards allowing him to refine his practice while working and teaching at HE level.
-This also included a visit to China in 2014 where he taught life drawing.
+He completed a Master’s degree shortly afterwards allowing him to refine his practice while working and teaching in highier education.
+This also included a visit to China in 2014 where he taught life drawing and painting techniques.